 If you’ll be playing around water – but not in it – consider purchasing a hearing aid accessory, like a sleeve or cord, to wear for the occasion.

 Sleeves fit most hearing aid models and are made of water resistant spandex nylon.
 The sleeve protects the hearing aid amplifier, case, controls and battery compartment from moisture and other environmental elements, while still allowing sound to enter the microphone.
 Although these sleeves won’t protect your hearing aid if it’s completely immersed in water, they will help minimize the damage from excessive perspiration – as well as the misdirected stream from your grandson’s water gun.

 Cords attach to the hearing aid sleeve and clip to your shirt or jacket.
 This prevents your hearing aid from accidentally falling into the water or onto a hard surface where it can be damaged.

-3. Invest in a hearing aid dryer.
+Invest in a hearing aid dryer

 Even if you’re as careful as can be, there’s always the possibility that you’ll accidentally drop your hearing aid in the bathroom sink or jump into the pool without remembering to remove them first.
 If this happens, don’t panic.
 Take them out of the water immediately and dry them off as quickly as possible.
 Remove the batteries and dry the battery compartment.
 Put them into a hearing aid dryer – also known as a dehumidifier – and let them dry overnight.
-If your hearing aids still don’t work the next morning, take them into your audiologist or hearing aid center for repair.
+If your hearing aids still don’t work the next morning, take them into your hearing care practitioner for repair.